symmetric monoidal (∞,1)-category of spectra

 A commutative monoid is a monoid where the multiplication satisfies the commutative law:

-Alternatively, just as a monoid can be seen as a category with one object, a commutative monoid can be seen as a monoidal category with one object and one morphism.
+Alternatively, just as a monoid can be seen as a category with one object, a commutative monoid can be seen as a bicategory with one object and one morphism (or equivalently, a monoidal category with one object).

 The natural numbers (together with 0) form a commutative monoid under addition.